giusgad/pets.nvim/README.md

 - The dog assets were created by [NVPH Studio](https://nvph-studio.itch.io/dog-animation-4-different-dogs).
 All the details about the license can be found [here](https://creativecommons.org/licenses/by-nd/4.0/#).
+- The slime was created by me (for now it follows the MIT license):)
 - The old cat assets were designed by [SeethingSwarm](https://seethingswarm.itch.io/catset).

 <!-- panvimdoc-ignore-start -->